raizcap/martian-robots-code-challenge/README.md

   2. Once it's running, run CodeChallengeAPI container.

   3. If the API stops due to an error, try againg some seconds later.
-It could be that the DB was still not ready.
+It could be that the DB was still not ready to receive connections.

 ## Running the application
-The application dll is located in a folder named "TARGET", in the application root folder.
-The command to execute the application is this one:
+The application dll is located in a folder named "TARGET", in the application root folder (martian-robots-code-challenge).
+The command to execute the application the next one:

         dotnet MartianRobotsApp.dll <path to file>

-The file must be a plain text file and it must contain the input data explained in the provided code challenge PDF.
-The path to the file can be specified with relative or absolute paths, and in MacOS/Linux also with the user folder character (~).
+The file must be a plain text file (or .txt) and it must contain the input data explained in the provided code challenge PDF.
+The path to the file can be specified with relative or absolute paths, and also with the MacOS/Linux user folder "~" (yes, even in Windows).

 This is the example file content: